Bind/forge-jig/README.md

 # <h1 align="center">Forge Jig</h1>

-**Jig allows you to easily set the state of a contract**
+**Jig allows you to easily set the state of a contract.**

-Jig inspects a target contract's source code and will generate a contract to easily overwrite the target's state.
+Jig inspects a target contract's source code and generates a contract that helps easily overwrite the target's state.
 This is inspired by the DappTools 'User Contract' pattern, highlighted by [blacksmith](https://github.com/pbshgthm/blacksmith).
 Jig is especially powerful for contracts that follow the AppStorage pattern and use complex structs to define their internal state.

+Jig hopes to dramatically decrease the effort required to setup complex fixtures and to encourage more experiments focused on improving the Solidity developer experience.

 ### Quick Start